letsjump/yii2-easy-ajax/README.md

 ![Gii module](docs/images/gii.jpg)

-This will generate a CRUD schema which is identical to the original one, and an added `actionModal` into the controller code, and its relative `myViewFolder/_modal.php` view in charge of creating or updating the data in an Ajax way.
+This will generate a CRUD schema which is identical to the Yii2 original one, with an added `actionModal($id=null)` into the controller code, plus its relative <code>_myViewFolder_/_modal.php</code> view in charge of creating or updating the data in an Ajax modal.

-You can switch the Ajax CRUD by simply setting the 'modal' parameter of the integrated ActionColumn method:
+You can switch the CRUD behavior to Ajax modal by simply setting the 'modal' parameter of the integrated ActionColumn method :

 ```php
 // myViewFolder/index.php